mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: TODO</b></summary>

 #### What is AODV routing protocol?
 Ad hoc On-demand Distance Vector (AODV) is a reactive routing protocol that consists in [...]
-Its main difference with DSR is that AODV doesn't save path information inside packet headers, but instead stores them into the single nodes (similiar to IP routing).
+TODO Its main difference with DSR is that AODV doesn't save path information inside packet headers, but instead stores them into the single nodes (similiar to IP routing).
 That reduces the overhead and allows for more data to be transferred inside the packet payloads.

 #### What do tables contain?